RURAL HEALTH PROFESSIONS

 Unique benefits for RPHARM students:

-- Participate in add-on Rural Health Professions (RHP) curriculum with medical students- same classes, same assignments
+- Participate in the parallel Rural Health Professions (RHP) curriculum with medical students for some classes and assignments

 - Become accustomed to working with other healthcare professionals and develop a network of peers and future colleagues that have similar life experiences